Adding structures and metadata

 Terminology and format

-Metadata can only be added to structures (document, sentence, paragraph and others that exist in the corpus).
-A structure must surround the text to be annotated.
+Metadata can only be added to structures (document, sentence, paragraph, noun phrases and others that exist in the corpus or that the user introduces into the data).
+The structure must surround the text to be annotated.

 To annotate a sentence, a sentence structure must mark the beginning and end of the sentence.
 The annotation is then added to the beginning of the structure.